 All staff should take care not to place themselves in a vulnerable position with a child.
-It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults.
-Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers will be given at induction.
+It is always advisable for interviews or work with individual children or parents to be conducted

 We understand that a pupil, parent or other professional may make an allegation against a member of staff.
 If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Head teacher.
-The Head on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO) Nigel Hatten 01452426994.
+The Head on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO) Nigel Hatten 01452426994 within one working day.
 If the allegation made to a member of staff concerns the Head Teacher the person receiving the allegation will immediately inform the Chair of Governors who will consult with the LADO as above, without notifying the Head first.
-Bromesberrow St Mary's will follow the GSCB procedures for managing allegations against staff.
-Under no circumstances will we send a child home, pending such an investigation, unless this advice is given exceptionally, as a result of a consultation with the LADO.
-Suspension of the member of staff, excluding the Head, against whom an allegation has been made, needs careful consideration, and the Head will seek the advice of the LADO and HR in making this decision.
-In the event of an allegation against the Head, the decision to suspend will be made by the Chair of Governing Board with advice from HR and LADO.
+Bromesberrow St Mary's will follow the GSCP procedures for managing allegations against staff (Allegations procedures flowchart - see appendix 6).
+The DSL will look at the welfare of the child and a full investigation and protection, and support provided for the person subject to the allegation.
+When dealing with an allegation, school will be sure to apply common sense and judgement and deal with it quickly, fairly and consistently.